august 2024

 share

-Taking a folate supplement, containing the naturally occurring L-Methylfolate (5-MTFH), before and during pregnancy can significantly reduce the chances of the unborn baby’s neural tube – which forms during the first 12 weeks of pregnancy - not developing optimally (which could lead to malformations such as spina bifida).
+Taking a folic acid supplement before and during pregnancy can significantly reduce the chances of the unborn baby’s neural tube – which forms during the first 12 weeks of pregnancy - not developing optimally (which could lead to malformations such as spina bifida).

 The body doesn’t store folate particularly well, meaning folate deficiency is common.
 As half of all pregnancies are unplanned, taking a folic acid or folate supplement daily throughout your childbearing years - from adolescence to menopause - ensures that you have sufficient folate to meet the body’s needs if and when pregnancy occurs.